ripanmukherjee/Robotic-Greeter/Development_Code/Speech_Recognition_Code/README.rst

 Also, you can run this program as a stand-alone program.

 3. Speech_Name_Organization.py_:
 Speech_Name_Organization.py is to ask the Name & Organization to Unknown Person.
 Later it will ask the person if they want to save their details or not.
-If this program does not get input from customers within a given time, then it will prompt a pop-up message to enter the details or to click ok or cancel.
+If this program does not get input from users within a given time, then it will prompt a pop-up message to enter the details or to click ok or cancel.
 It will be called from ~/Main_Process/Main_Process.py, and depending on the person's response, this program will give an output (inside of a text file: Speech_Name_Organization_Output.text) as YES or NO or NONE.
 And with that response, Main_Process.py will perform different task.

 Also, you can run this program as a stand-alone program.